Quantifying Knowledge Distillation Using Partial Information Decomposition: Explaining Knowledge Distillation

-In this section, we propose information theoretic metrics to quantify both the task-relevant information that is available in the teacher for distillation, and the amount of information that has already been distilled to the student.
-Moreover, we discuss some favorable properties of the proposed metrics with examples that compare other candidate measures.
-Accordingly, we first define the amount of distillable information as presented below. \begin{definition}[Distillable Knowledge] Let $Y$, $S$, and $T$ be the target variable, the student's intermediate representation, and the teacher's intermediate representation, respectively.
-The amount of knowledge distillable from $T$ to $S$ is defined as $\uni{Y}{T}{S}$. \end{definition} With distillable knowledge defined to be $\uni{Y}{T}{S}$, we see that the more the distillation happens, the more the $\uni{Y}{T}{S}$ shrinks.
-Note that under the knowledge distillation setting, the total knowledge of the teacher $I(Y:T)$ is constant since the teacher is not modified during the process.
-Since $\mi{Y}{T} = \uni{Y}{T}{S} + \red{Y}{T,S}$ we therefore propose $\red{Y}{T,S}$ as a measure for knowledge that is already distilled. \begin{definition}[Distilled Knowledge] Let $Y$, $S$, and $T$ be the target variable, student's intermediate representation, and the teacher's intermediate representation, respectively.
-The amount of distilled knowledge from $T$ to $S$ is defined as $\red{Y}{T,S}$. \end{definition} We further propose using the unique and redundant information definitions due to \citet{bertschingerUniqueInfo} for an exact quantification. \begin{definition}[Unique and redundant information \cite{bertschingerUniqueInfo}] Let $P$ be the joint distribution of $Y, T$ and $S$, and $\Delta$ be the set of all joint distributions over $\mathcal{Y}\times \mathcal{T}\times \mathcal{S}$.
+In this section, we propose information theoretic metrics to quantify both the task-relevant information that is available in the teacher for distillation, and the amount of information that has already been transferred to the student.
+We mathematically demonstrate favorable properties of our proposed measures in comparison to other candidate measures.
+Our mathematical results highlight the limitations of existing knowledge distillation frameworks that naively align the student with the teacher with no regard for task-relevance.

+\begin{definition}[Knowledge to distill] Let $Y$, $S$, and $T$ be the target variable, the student's intermediate representation, and the teacher's intermediate representation, respectively.
+The knowledge to distill from $T$ to $S$ is defined as $\uni{Y}{T}{S}$, the unique information about $Y$ that is in $T$ but not in $S$. \end{definition} With the knowledge to distill is defined as the unique information $\uni{Y}{T}{S}$, we see that the more the distillation happens, the more the $\uni{Y}{T}{S}$ shrinks.
+Note that under the knowledge distillation setting, the total knowledge of the teacher $\mi{Y}{T}$ is constant since the teacher is not modified during the process.
+Since $\mi{Y}{T} = \uni{Y}{T}{S} + \red{Y}{T,S}$ we therefore propose $\red{Y}{T,S}$ as a measure for knowledge that has already been transferred. \begin{definition}[Transferred knowledge] Let $Y$, $S$, and $T$ be the target variable, student's intermediate representation, and the teacher's intermediate representation, respectively.
+The transferred knowledge from $T$ to $S$ is defined as $\red{Y}{T,S}$, the redundant information about $Y$ between $T$ and $S$. \end{definition} We leverage the unique and redundant information definitions given by \cite{bertschingerUniqueInfo} for an exact quantification of these quantities. \begin{definition}[Unique and redundant information \cite{bertschingerUniqueInfo}] Let $P$ be the joint distribution of $Y, T$ and $S$, and $\Delta$ be the set of all joint distributions over $\mathcal{Y}\times \mathcal{T}\times \mathcal{S}$.
 Then,

 where $\Delta_P=\{Q\in \Delta:Q(Y=y,T=t)=P(Y=y,T=t), Q(Y=y,S=s)=P(Y=y,S=s) \; \forall \; y\in\mathcal{Y}, t\in\mathcal{T} \text{ and }s\in\mathcal{S}\}$ i.e., $\Delta_P$ is the set of all joint distributions with marginals of the pairs $(Y,T)$ and $(Y,S)$ equal to that of $P$. \end{definition}